heyayushhere/PrepPro/README.md

 5. Start the development server: `python manage.py runserver`
 6. Access the application in your browser at `http://localhost:8000`

 ## ⚙️ Configuration

-The following configurations can be modified in the `settings.py` file:

-- `OPENAI_API_KEY`: Your OpenAI GPT-3 API key.
-## ⚙️ Configuration

 In the `settings.py` file, you'll find the following key-related configurations: